 Team Structure

-Pediatric Neurology Attending: Dr. Stephen Thompson is the primary Neurologist, though service may also be covered by Dr. Azizi.
+Pediatric Neurology Attending: To see who the attending is going to be you can message the UMMC Peds Neurology TigerConnect role.
 You should contact the attending the day prior to determine where to meet.

 1 PGY-3 Neurology Resident: responsible for evaluating consults under the guidance of the attending physician.
 The resident will see patient independently as well as in conjunction with the attending physician and write consultation and follow up notes as requested.